MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 The following fields are collected:

   - **Data\_VisioSKU**:**integer** - 0 for Standard SKU and 1 for Professional SKU

+#### OneNote.App.OneNoteLaunchedNonActivated

+Records information about activation state of the App.
+The data is monitored to ensure we identify spikes in activation issues.
+We also analyze the data to find areas of improvement.

+The following fields are collected:

+- **INSTALL_LOCATION** - Indicates if the app is pre-installed or is downloaded from Store

+#### OneNote.ResetStatus

+The signal used to record any issues encountered when a user tries to reset the App.
+The telemetry is used to monitor, detect and fix any issues caused during reset.

+The following fields are collected:

+- **Accounts** - Indicates the types if accounts used for signing-into the App

+- **Generic String Type** - Returns if it is full reset of a notes_light_data reset

+- **LaunchPoint** - The point from where Reset is initiated.
+Possible values: Sign Out Button, Sign-out failure, Intune Triggered

+- **Pass** - Indicates if the Reset was successful

+#### OneNote.SignIn.SignInCompleted

+The critical signal used to ensure sign-in successful or not.
+The telemetry is collected to ensure critical regression detection for OneNote app and service health

+The following fields are collected:

+- **CompletionState** - Final state of sign in - Succeeded or failed.
+And failure cases

+- **EntryPoint** - Indicates from where Sign-In was initiated

+- **Hresult** - Error code

+- **Provider Package ID** - In case of Auto sign in

+- **Result** - Succeeded, Failed, Unknown, Cancelled

+- **ServerType** - Returns the type of the server offering the service

+- **SignInMode** - Sign in or Sign up or Auto Sign-in or Sign up accelerated

+#### OneNote.SignIn.SignInStarted

+The signal used to indicate any issues encountered while using Message Bar.
+The telemetry is used to monitor, detect and fix any issues caused during interaction with Message Bar

+The following fields are collected:

+- **EntryPoint** - Indicates from where Sign-In was initiated

+- **Result** - Result of the sign-in flow

+- **ServerType** - Returns the type of the server offering the service

+- **SignInMode** - Sign in or Sign up or Auto Sign-in or Sign up accelerated

 ### *Office add-in configuration subtype*